MikeZhao2004/ArXivCat/README.md

    - `Overwrite`
    - `Open Folder`
    - `Strip Comments`
-5. Use the right-side chat panel if you want a quick explanation or summary.
+5. Use the right-side chat panel for quick summaries or explanations.

-## Chat panel behavior
+## Chat panel

-The chat panel uses `gemini-3.1-flash-lite-preview`.
+The current chat panel uses `gemini-3.1-flash-lite-preview`.

 Current behavior:

-- it sends the current preview text as context
+- sends the current preview text as context
-- it keeps a short in-memory multi-turn history
+- keeps short in-memory multi-turn history
-- `Reset` clears the current chat memory
+- clears chat memory when you click `Reset`
-- it is best used after a paper has already been loaded into the preview
+- works best after a paper has already been loaded into the preview

 ## Output locations